 It was in 1882 that Edward H. Johnson, a friend and business partner of Thomas Edison, hung the first ever string of lights on his Christmas tree.
 With only a handful of homeowners having access to electricity, people traveled far and wide to see this 80 bulb string of red, white, and blue lights.

 Fast forward to today and we’re all still just as captivated by Christmas lights — though we think it’s safe to say that light displays have become a bit grander than they were in the late 1800s.
-From California to New York (even going so far north as Alaska), holiday light shows have taken the country by storm.
+From California to New York (even going so far north as Alaska), Christmas light shows have taken the country by storm.

 The Jones Beach Holiday Light Show